- Zonotrichia leucophrys

 There are five recognized subspecies:

-The latter three subspecies, sometimes grouped for identification purposes as "Gambel's White-crown," are distinguished by their white lores and orange to yellow bill.
+The latter three subspecies, sometimes grouped for identification purposes as "Gambel's White-crown," are distinguished by their white lores and orange (gambelii) to yellow (nutalli/pugetensis) bill.
+Z. l. gambelli has gray fringes to the back feathers while nuttalli and pugetensis have tan back fringes.
 (Nominate and oriantha share black lores and pink bill.)

 Winters in hedgerows and densely vegetated field edges, roadsides and streambanks, woodland and forest edges.
 In California it is an abundant nester in coastal scrub, but winters in a wide range of habitats, including dry deserts, as for instance in the Kelso Valley of Kern County.